-This page will have resources related to the Service Coordinator Forum on Navigating Financial & Insurance Conversations in EI.
-If you plan to participate in the forum, please follow our Community Guidelines (pdf).
-If needed, please download all slides (pdf) from the forum presentation or a printable version of this website (pdf).
-This resource list will be updated as the forum progresses.
+If you plan to participate in the forum, please follow our Community Guidelines (pdf) and register in advance.
+If needed, please download all slides (pdf).
+This forum's resource list (below) will be updated as the forum progresses.

 EI-CBO is your best resource for all your billing and insurance concerns!
 The EI-CBO website facilitates information sharing with early intervention providers, early intervention program participants (parents or guardians), and Child and Family Connections agencies.